minecraftforum/rules-archive/rules/servers/rules.markdown

   Black ASCII blocks are not allowed in your topic title.

-All posts that violate these rules will be removed.
+All posts that violate these rules or the global rules will be removed.

 ### Sub-section rules